andrefigas/Architectures/README.md

 # Architectures

-## Select the architecture that your want to study and check the the file tree loaded dinamically
+## Select the architecture that your want to study and check the file tree loaded dynamically

 - mvc
 - mvp